 Hello and welcome to your new home!
-The information on this webpage is designed to help you throughout your time staying in a Purple Frog property.
+The information on this webpage is designed to help you make the most of your stay in a Purple Frog property.

 Hopefully, you won't experience any maintenance problems in your house.
 If you do, please visit our online maintenance guide, where you can report any non-emergency maintenance issues.

 Alternatively, you can contact our maintenance team by calling your local office.
 Our team will get things sorted for you, as soon as possible.